How is the consumption of antibiotics measured?

 - de With K, Maier L, Steib-Bauert M, Kern P, Kern WV.
 Trends in antibiotic use at a university hospital: defined or prescribed daily dose?
 Patient days or admissions as denominator?
 Infection.
 2006; 34(2): 91-4.

-ANRESIS has set up a voluntary monitoring network for Swiss acute hospitals.
-Their hospital pharmacies send quantitative data to ANRESIS, both as total and stratified by the intensive care units, paediatrics and rarely by other specialised departments.
-The swiss monitoring system covers around 70 hospitals, corresponding to a coverage of around 70% of all acute hospitals.
-Special clinics, such as psychiatric clinics or rehabilitation/geriatric clinics, are not part of the monitoring network.
+ANRESIS has established a voluntary monitoring network for Swiss acute care hospitals.
+Their hospital pharmacies send quantitative data to ANRESIS, both globally and stratified by ICU, pediatrics, and occasionally for other departments.
+The Swiss surveillance system includes about seventy hospitals, representing coverage of about 70% of bed days in acute care hospitals.
+Specialty hospitals, such as psychiatric hospitals or rehabilitation/geriatric hospitals, are not part of the surveillance network.

 Human medicine – outpatient sector

 Antibiotic consumption in the outpatient sector is monitored using two data sources: (i) IQVIA™, a private market research company, provides data on antibiotic sales from the pharmaceutical industry to pharmacies and self-dispensing physicians (IQVIA™ channels: APO/SD), (ii) PharmaSuisse provides data based on antibiotic prescriptions at the individual level from privately managed pharmacies through the Professional Association of Swiss Pharmacists (OFAC, Geneva).
 Data are from antibiotics dispensed by prescription in public pharmacies and billed to health insurers.
 Coverage was 50% of all pharmacies in Switzerland in 2021 (2020: 52%, 2019: 53%).
 Data were grouped by age category (<2 years; 2-11 years; 12-17 years; 18-64 years; >65 years).
 Relative consumption was measured by quantity in DDD.